eddelbuettel/dang/README.md

-Thanks to Josh Ulrich for discussions about `plot.xts`, Brodie Gaslam for discussions about his CRAN status checker (and Jordan Mark Barbone for a PR with fix to a corner case in it), Kevin Denny and Kabira Namit for Stata commands demotivate and motivate, and possibly others I am omitting -- if your name belongs here email me!
+Thanks to Josh Ulrich for discussions about `plot.xts`, Brodie Gaslam for discussions about his CRAN status checker (and Jordan Mark Barbone for a PR with fix to a corner case in it), Kevin Denny and Kabira Namit for Stata commands demotivate and motivate, Bill Dunlap for `str.language`, and possibly others I am omitting -- if your name belongs here email me!

 ### License